2021 Alberta Senate nominee election: Electoral system

 The election used block voting, to elect three Senate nominees.

 Prospective candidates

 As of 16 September 2021, several prospective senate candidates had filed nomination papers with Elections Alberta.
 There were enough prospective candidates nominated that the ballot was not acclaimed.

 Results

 By candidate

+No candidate received votes from a majority of the 1.1M voters who voted.

+The most popular candidate received votes from less than 38 percent of the voters.

+As is often the case with block voting, one party took all the seats.

 Official poll results as per report posted by Elections Alberta: